What to do if you're getting a USDA loan and your girlfriend or boyfriend plans to move in.

 The exception to the three-month move-out is if your boyfriend or girlfriend is a full-time student.
 According to USDA, you only need to count $480 in income for a non-spouse, full-time adult student who is not on the loan.

 If you can’t document the three-month separation, you might consider an FHA or conventional loan, which don’t have income limits.
-Your upfront cash requirement will be higher because you’ll have to come up with a 3-5% down payment.
+Your upfront cash requirement will be higher because you’ll have to come up with at least a 3.5% down payment.
 With USDA, you just pay USDA closing costs.
-But at least you can use combined income and assets to qualify, if you’ll both be on the loan.

 Bottom line